silverstripe/cwp/docs/en/how-tos/caching.md

 You should not change these if any of the following is true:

-- you are actively using `secureassets` module
+- You are actively using `secureassets` module
-- sections of your publicly-accessible site are protected by BasicAuth
+- Sections of your publicly-accessible site are protected by HTTP Basic authentication
-- your site is protected by a non-Incapsula IP whitelist (i.e. the one you request via Service Desk)
+- Your site is protected by an IP whitelist which wasn’t requested through CWP Service Desk
-- … and many more.

 See "Varying content" chapter for more details.
 If your site is completely public information, or you endeavour to maintain a tightly controlled list of Incapsula exceptions, you can change these __at your own risk__.

 #### *.cwp.govt.nz domain